yusufklncc/Hackintosh-for-All-Computers/README.md

 <h4 align="left">Setting EFI Folder </h4>

 - When you plug USB back, you can see EFI partition in "My Computer"
-- Open EFI partition and you will see "Kurulum Sonrası" Folder.
-It is Post-Installation Folder.
+- Open EFI partition.
-- Whatever, you have to copy your EFI file in EFI partititon.
+- Copy your EFI file in EFI partititon.
 - If you dont have EFI.
 You can use my global EFI.
 - Download from release and copy the EFI folder to EFI partition
 - Open EFI/OC and set your config file.
 Example: